shaunakv1/easypack/README.md

-### Warning
+### Update

+CSS build support completed.

+Minify and build css files. base-64 encoding of images referenced in the css.
+Also resolves the url includes for things like fonts and included css to relative paths.

-The support for packing css file is present too in exactly similar way as js files using parameter ```cssBuildName : "yourstyle.css"``` but it needs some more refining and hence it is not mentioned above.
-Coming up soon!
+The support for packing css file is exactly similar way as js files using parameter ```cssBuildName : "yourstyle.css"``` and add **data-build="true"** attribute in the css link tags

-The tool is in its very early stages, so be careful :)